FonduAI/awesome-prompt-injection/README.md

 ## Articles and Blog posts

-- [Prompt injection: What’s the worst that can happen?](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/) - General overview of Prompt Injection attacks, part of a series.
+- [Prompt injection: What's the worst that can happen?](https://simonwillison.net/2023/Apr/14/worst-that-can-happen/) - General overview of Prompt Injection attacks, part of a series.
 - [ChatGPT Plugins: Data Exfiltration via Images & Cross Plugin Request Forgery](https://embracethered.com/blog/posts/2023/chatgpt-webpilot-data-exfil-via-markdown-injection/) - This post shows how a malicious website can take control of a ChatGPT chat session and exfiltrate the history of the conversation.
 - [Data exfiltration via Indirect Prompt Injection in ChatGPT](https://medium.com/@fondu.ai/data-exfiltration-via-indirect-prompt-injection-ab7c73feab0b) - This post explores two prompt injections in OpenAI's browsing plugin for ChatGPT.
 These techniques exploit the input-dependent nature of AI conversational models, allowing an attacker to exfiltrate data through several prompt injection methods, posing significant privacy and security risks.
 - [Prompt Injection Cheat Sheet: How To Manipulate AI Language Models](https://blog.seclify.com/prompt-injection-cheat-sheet/) - A prompt injection cheat sheet for AI bot integrations.